openPMD/openPMD-standard/STANDARD.md

   - `author`
     - type: *(string)*
-    - description: Author and contact for the information in the file
+    - description: author and contact for the information in the file
     - example: `Axel Huebl <a.huebl@hzdr.de>`

   - `software`